alyoshenka/neopolitan/neopolitan/writing/ReadMe.md

 | 6  | 14 | 22 | 30 | 38 |
 | 7  | 15 | 23 | 31 | 39 |

-So to draw an "a", you could define as follows (where a * represents a color, and a blank entry represents "off"):
+So to draw an - `a", you could define as follows (where a * represents a color, and a blank entry represents - `off"):

 |    |    |   |   |   |
 |--- |--- |---|---|---|